StarlaneStudios/EtherealGit/README.md

 directory and run `npm run dev`.
 The frontend dev server will run on http://localhost:34115.
 Connect to this in your browser and connect to your application.

+## Generate Go bindings

+To generate the callable Go bindings for JavaScript, run `wails generate module`.

 ## Building

 To build a redistributable, production mode package, use `wails build`.